oysteinvolden/vision-based-navigation/README.md

 It is assumed that the trained weights and configuration (cfg) file is available for YoloV3 (darknet).

 - darknet folder:
-	- Adjust Makefile such that GPU, Opencv, CuDNN, CuDNN_HALF and OpenMP is enabled (uncommented).
+	- Adjust Makefile such that GPU, Opencv, CuDNN, CuDNN_HALF and OpenMP is enabled (uncommented)
 	- Also enable jetson Xavier Arch and disable all others (in Makefile).
+Then make locally in the darknet folder.

+- darknet_ros folder:
-- darknet_ros:
+	- in yolo_network_config:
-	- Put trained weights and cfg file in the yolo_network_config folder.
+		- put trained weights and cfg file (under subfolders weights and cfg, respectively)
+	- in darknet_ros/config:
-	- Update yolov3-spp.yaml in the darknet_ros/config folder so they match those used in the yolo_network_config folder.
+		- yolov3-spp.yaml: Ensure the content match what is used in the yolo_network_config
-	- Update ros.yaml in the darknet_ros/config folder to subscribe for correct topic: The topic under "camera_reading" should match the ros topic name sent from the camera driver, e.g. /camera_array/cam0/image_raw or /camera_array/cam1/image_raw.
-Just one camera topic name per ROS node.
+		- ros.yaml: The topic under "camera_reading" should match the ros topic name sent from the camera driver, e.g. /camera_array/cam0/image_raw or /camera_array/cam1/image_raw.
+Just use one camera topic name per ROS node for subscription
+	- in darknet_ros/launch:
-	- Check that darknet_ros.launch and yolov3-spp.launch in the launch folder includes correct weights/cfg and yaml file (yolov3-spp.yaml).
+		- darknet_ros.launch and yolov3-spp.launch: Check that they include correct weights/cfg and yaml file (yolov3-spp.yaml)

 NB!
-Calibration parameters and camera resolution is defined in the source code.
+Calibration parameters and camera resolution is defined in the source code for specific purposes.

 ### Install and configure camera driver
 We use a ROS compatible [camera driver](https://github.com/neufieldrobotics/spinnaker_sdk_camera_driver).
 By this, the camera driver and the object detection pipeline can interchange data via ROS topics.
 Follow the instructions in this github repository to create a catkin workspace.
 We use hardware triggering (GPIO connector) for stereo setup as described under "Multicamera Master-Slave Setup" in the [github repo](https://github.com/neufieldrobotics/spinnaker_sdk_camera_driver).
 When GPIO cables are connected correctly, do the following:

-- Change camera ids to serial numbers of the actual cameras in params/stereo_camera_example.yaml.
+- Change camera ids to serial numbers of the actual cameras in params/stereo_camera_example.yaml
-- Make sure left camera is master camera (primary).
+- Make sure left camera is master camera (primary)
-- in launch/acquisition.launch, change from test_params.yaml to stereo_camera_example.yaml (line 22).
+- in launch/acquisition.launch, change from test_params.yaml to stereo_camera_example.yaml (line 22)

 **Network configuration**